damianhakert/damianhakert.github.io/source/posts/2016-09-01-September-Events.html.md

 - [EuRuKo](http://euruko2016.org/), September 23-24 in Sofia, Bulgaria.
 Ivan
 is speaking on "Remote Internships" for the Ruby Developers Organization.
 [Douwe], [Robert], [ZJ] will also be attending.
+- [VoxxedDays Belgrade](https://belgrade.voxxeddays.com), September 28-30 in Belgrade, Serbia.
+Ivan will be down this talk on “Breaking Bad with GitLab CI".

 <!-- identifiers -->